 Environmental legislation and regulation on the state and local levels, such as those pertaining to solar energy, could lead to an increase in demand for Travelers products that respond to customer needs resulting from such regulation.
-For example, San Francisco's Green Building Code (SFGBC) has requirements for new building construction that facilitate the development of renewable energy facilities and living roofs.
-The SFGBC standard requires that 15% of the roof space on most new construction is solar.
-Effective January 1, 2017, SFGBC provides a "living roof" alternative that requires between 15 and 30% of roof space on most new construction to incorporate solar, living (green) roofs, or a combination of both.
-This allows developers to replace required solar with living roof at a rate of 2 square feet of living roof for every 1 square foot of solar.
-These requirements apply to all new residential and commercial buildings that have 2,000 square feet (or more) gross floor area and have 10 or fewer occupied floors.
+For example, San Francisco's Green Building Code (SFGBC) has requirements for new building construction that initially facilitated the development of renewable energy facilities and living roofs.
+Effective January 1, 2020, updated requirements under SFGBC 2019 will apply to all new construction in San Francisco, as well as most alterations and additions under completed building permit (or Site Permit) applications submitted on or after January 1, 2020.
+SFGBC 2019 expands green building requirements and combines all mandatory elements of the 2019 California Green Building Standards Code ("CALGreen") and stricter local requirements.
 Growth in the renewable energy and clean technology industry segments, as a result of regulatory mandates or incentives or otherwise, could result in increased sales of specialized insurance and surety products that address renewable energy-associated risks (e.g., Travelers SolarPak®) and a potential increase in Business Insurance and Bond & Specialty Insurance net written premiums.

-Development of new products or services for renewable energy businesses through R&D and innovation (Medium-term)
+3. Development of new products or services for renewable energy businesses through R&D and innovation (Medium-term)

-The Renewables Portfolio Standard (RPS) has been enacted in 29 states and Washington, DC, and Alternative Energy Portfolio Standards (AEPS) have been adopted by three states.
+The Renewables Portfolio Standard (RPS) has been enacted in 29 states and Washington, D.C., and Alternative Energy Portfolio Standards (AEPS) have been adopted by three states.
 These standards are part of the renewable energy and alternative energy frameworks established by the U.S. Department of Energy and individual states.
 In addition, eight states and one territory have set renewable energy goals that are expected to increase the need for renewable energy products and services.
-These standards and goals and the related increased demand for renewable energy products and services provides the opportunity to develop new insurance products tailored to changes in related markets.
+These standards and goals and the related increased demand for renewable energy products and services provide the opportunity to develop new insurance products tailored to changes in related markets.
 Our dedicated Global Renewable Energy Practice, which provides solutions for renewable energy businesses, enables Travelers to evaluate and pursue the opportunities presented by the expanding renewable energy industry, as discussed in further detail under Capturing Climate Opportunities.